ElizaLo/NLP-Natural-Language-Processing/Shallow Discourse Parsing/README.md

 Download or clone [the workshop repository](https://github.com/TScheffler/2020grammarly_ws).
 See the "Clone or download" button on the right.

-# Workshop on Shallow Discourse Parsing at Grammarly, Kyiv, 2020
+# Workshop on Shallow Discourse Parsing at Grammarly, Kyiv, 2020 by [Tatjana Scheffler](https://github.com/TScheffler)

 [Workshop announcement](https://grammarly.ai/compling-workshop-shallow-discourse-parsing/)